GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/inbound-saml-passport.md

 * `enable`: If set to "true", this IDP is allowed to be used by users that try to authenticate.

-* `cert`: The IDP's PEM-encoded X.509 certificate with the `BEGIN CERTIFICATE` and `END CERTIFICATE` separator lines stripped and all line breaking characters (new line, carriage return, space etc) supressed.
+* `cert`: The IDP's PEM-encoded X.509 certificate with the `BEGIN CERTIFICATE` and `END CERTIFICATE` separator lines stripped and all line breaking characters (new line/carriage return) supressed.
 In other words, a base64-encoded string representing the body of a certificate.
-The following command can be used to transform an existing X.509, PEM-encoded certificate into string of the required format: `# cat ~/your_cert.crt | grep -v '^---' | tr -d '\n'`.
+The following command can be used to transform an existing X.509, PEM-encoded certificate into string in the required format: `# cat ~/your_cert.crt | grep -v '^---' | tr -d '\n'`.
 The certificate supplied here is the one intended for signing.
 For example, if you are using Shibboleth bundled in a Gluu Server instance, visit `https://<gluu-host>/idp/shibboleth` and see the contents of XML tag `KeyDescriptor` where `use="signing"` inside `IDPSSODescriptor` tag.

-* `reverseMapping` - An embedded JSON object defining how the SAML attributes' names must be mapped to attributes that are used internally by the Passport module:
+* `reverseMapping` - An embedded JSON object defining how the SAML attributes names must be mapped to attributes that are used internally by the Passport module:
     * `email` - the user's email
     * `username` - the user's username (uid)
     * `displayName` - a display name for the user